jimtendo/kpay/README.md

 ## Other Considerations

 Blockcypher probably isn't practical as an engine due to Rate Limiting (unless a corporate plan is purchased).
 Currently searching for one that can provide transaction functionality (not just address-lookup functionality).

+Interfacing with Electrum Servers might actually be a viable solution here for "lite" engines.